elGreato/savvy/README.md

 ### Step 5 : Business Services (Ali/Kevin)
 In this step, the services have been created.
 All the services correspond to a use case.
 - Created a service class for every use case group.
+(Kevin)
 - Added a method for every use case.
+(Kevin)
 - Implemented basic business functionality (Retrieve/edit/add/delete data from DAO).
+(Kevin)
-- Added functionality to hash entries where necessary (storing passwords etc.)
+- Added functionality to hash entries where necessary (storing passwords etc.) (Kevin)
-- Added functionality to calculate credits.
+- Added backend functionality to calculate credits.(Kevin/Ali)
-- The student management services were implemented as suggested by our lecturer Andreas Martin.
-(Hashing/AuthTokens/Cookies)
+- The student management services were implemented using methods suggested by our lecturer Andreas Martin.
+(Hashing/AuthTokens)(Kevin)

 ### Step 6 : Register/Login frontend (Ali/Kevin)
 In this step, the frontend of the register and the login functionality have been created.